JetBrains/intellij-sdk-docs/topics/tutorials/build_system/creating_plugin_project.md

 <link-summary>Creating and running a Gradle-based IntelliJ Platform plugin project.</link-summary>

-This documentation page describes a Gradle-based plugin project generated with the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html), but the project generated with [](plugin_github_template.md) covers all the described files and directories.
+This documentation page describes a Gradle-based plugin project generated with the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) in IntelliJ IDEA, but the project generated with [](plugin_github_template.md) covers all the described files and directories.

 <snippet id="gradle1xOnly">